 Once you have written your press release, you need to distribute it in a targeted fashion to ensure it reaches your target audience.
 To do so, read our step-by-step guide on how to send a press release.

 Once you’ve distributed your press release, it is imperative you track its performance.
 Doing so can help you gauge the impact your release has.
 If you don’t experience the results you wish, your analytics reports can guide you on how to retarget for better traction.
-Read our guide on press release analytics to learn how.

 3 Crisis Press Release Examples